refraynn/Bounty/README.md

-# bounty
+# Bounty, a controllable economy for your Discord server.
-A controllable economy manager for Discord servers.
+Currently indev.